pujingzhi/pujingzhi.github.io/README.md

 #### 🙏 Acknowledgment

 This website design is based on a template originally developed by [Alisiah Koohi](https://github.com/alisiahkoohi/alisiahkoohi.github.io), which we modified and customized for our own use.
-Many thanks to the author for sharing his work publicly.
+Many thanks to the author for sharing their work publicly.

 #### ⚖️ License